jimwang99/image-search-demo/docs/faiss/faiss.md

 ## Introduction: Challenges of Similarity Search
 1. Number of entires is super large: multiple billions
 2. Latency is critical for user experience
+3. How close / relevant are the returned results?

 Therefore, 3 metrics of interest: